0xmozak/rust-cache/README.md

     # default: "false"
     cache-all-crates: ""

+    # Determines if an exact cache hit is required.
+    # If `true` and only partial cache-key match occurs, restore is skipped
+    # Useful when using multiple caches.
+    # default: "false"
+    require-full-match: ""

     # Determiners whether the cache should be saved.
     # If `false`, the cache is only restored.
     # Useful for jobs where the matrix is additive e.g. additional Cargo features,